yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/vmware-tanzu.md

 #### Override cloud providers

-Depending on the cloud providers configured for your YugabyteDB Anywhere, you can create Yugabyte service instances by providing overrides.
+Depending on the cloud providers configured for your YBA, you can create Yugabyte service instances by providing overrides.

 To provision in AWS or GCP cloud, your overrides should include the appropriate `provider_type` and `region_codes` as an array, as follows: